Steve Hinchman, CLF Staff Attorney

 (207) 729-7733 ext.
 13

-Today a bipartisan group of legislators have taken an unprecedented step toward controlling global warming pollution in Maine .
+Today a bipartisan group of legislators has taken an unprecedented step toward controlling global warming pollution in Maine.
 LD 1090, “An Act To Authorize the State’ s Participation in the Regional Greenhouse Gas Initiative,” would establish mandatory limits on global warming pollution from Maine electric generators, and would enable Maine businesses to participate in a regional marketplace for emission reductions.
 The Conservation Law Foundation, Environment Maine, Environment Northeast, Environmental Defense, Natural Resources Council of Maine, and the Nature Conservancy are joining together to applaud this effort.

 The bill would reduce global warming pollution from power plants by nearly 20 percent by the year 2019.